 Pitchers are always looking to ruin a hitter’s day.
-From pushing pitches inside towards your body to getting you to lean and stretch for something outside, they want you to get yourself out.
-Wooden bats get fairly weaker as you get to the two ends of the bat, the handle and the tip of the barrel.
-Getting jammed inside or doinking a ball off the tip of the barrel will greatly increase the chances your bat breaks.
-It’s important to stay disciplined when hitting with wood because you obviously want to limit how many broken bats you rack up.
-Plate discipline is an excellent skill to master anyways but breaking a bat can be an extra motivator for all you hitters out there.
+From pushing pitches inside towards your body to getting you to lean and stretch for something outside.
+Wooden bats get weaker as you get to the two ends of the bat, the handle and the tip of the barrel.
+Getting jammed inside or doinking a ball off the tip of the barrel will greatly increase the chances of breaking your bat.
+It’s important to stay disciplined when hitting with wood because you obviously want to make contact with the sweet spot and limit how many broken bats you rack up.
+Plate discipline is an excellent skill to master anyhow but breaking a bat can be an extra motivator for all you hitters out there.

 Your bat is your baby, treat it accordingly.